Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 But you know my favorite part of this bite?

-Did you guys like bond or anything this week?
+Did you guys like Bond or anything this week?

 He's in town.

-And Trump says no, I didn't know anything about him coming to my office.
+And Trump says, no, I didn't know anything about him coming to my office.

-Meaning he could have shown up there.
+Meaning, he could have shown up there.

-Yeah, it's everybody else does, but I didn't, I wasn't there.
+Yeah, everybody else does, but I didn't.

-As though he did go, but I didn't happen to be there, and so he got snubbed.
+No, I didn't know anything about him going, as though he did go, but I didn't happen to be there, and so he got snubbed.

 So Trump has said, by the way, that he did not think what Brady said was an endorsement.